ENG 101 Pilot

 Kill your Darlings

 This is a metaphor that was constructed with the intended rhetorical purpose of reminding us that, even though we may love the delivery of a sentence or story, sometimes we still need to change that story to better suit our rhetorical purpose or intended audience.
 In my opinion, it’s a metaphor that only artists and writers typically even know about—let alone care about.
-This is because these kinds of people tend to become attached to their work and may also have the tendency to view the commodification of their work as “damaging” or as a threat to their creative voice as a whole.
+This is because these kinds of people tend to become attached to their work and may also have the tendency to view the commodification of their work as “damaging” in some way, or as a threat to their creative voice as a whole.

 Killing your darlings, in plain speech, means doing what you’ve got to do to get paid.
-It means letting the philistines have their way with your work, as long as it gets you paid.
+It means changing your tone or word choices out of a desire for your audience to continue engaging with your work.
 If you want to get political, it’s a form of alienation that we must learn to accept if we wish to continue our commercial endeavors as writers and artists.
+Marx and Engels are just two of the most famous people to have written about the topic of “alienation” and often give the entire concept a bad rap as a result of being associated with them.
+If you have a problem with “Killing your darlings”, then you may need to re-examine the purpose of your art, and/or re-align your financial objectives appropriately.

 Editing vs Revising